tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - higher risk of irAE associated with age < 60 years, high BMI, women on CTLA-4, men on PD-1 blockade, chronic smoking, pre-existing autoimmune disease, anti-inflammatory drug use,
  - organ-specific irAEs associated with pre-existing organ dysfunction
  - high pre-treatment soluble CTLA4 associated with irAEs
+# Sequence count data are poorly fit by the negative binomial distribution
 # Simultaneous epitope and transcriptome measurement in single cells
  - cellular indexing of transcriptomes and epitopes by sequencing (CITE-seq), oligonucleotide-labeled antibodies are used to integrate cellular protein and transcriptome measurements into a single cell readout
  - DNA oligonucleotide conjugated to antibody can be measured by sequencing as digital readout of protein abundance